GGFHF/ModelBark/README.md

 of your computer, Python will be already installed.
 In other cases, it can be downloaded from https://www.python.org/.

-To install ModelBark on Linux and macOS, simply decompress the ModelBark-master.zip into a directory, typing the following command in a terminal window:
+To install ModelBark on Linux and macOS, simply decompress the ModelBark-main.zip into a directory, typing the following command in a terminal window:

-$ unzip ModelBark-master.zip
+$ unzip ModelBark-main.zip

 Then, the execution permissions of the programs must be set by using this command:

 $ chmod u+x *.py *.sh

-For Microsoft Windows, simply unzip ModelBark-master.zip in the usual way.
+For Microsoft Windows, simply unzip ModelBark-main.zip in the usual way.

 To work properly the directory that hosts ModelBark1_0.py requires an additional empty directory called Figuras (Already available in the compressed file).